radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 3. Active.
 Operators are expected to configure their Kubernetes cluster with trusted URLs or registries.

 4. Pending.
-This mitigation requires RBAC support in radius.
+We should review and configure Radius components with least permissions that comply with our requirements.

 #### Using application definition to deploy malicious containers